9 Charts

 Select the chart by clicking within the chart area.

-Hover the mouse pointer over one of the corner points until it changes into a double-headed arrow .
+Hover the mouse pointer over a corner point until it turns into a double-headed arrow

-Click the left mouse button and drag it into the desired direction.
+Click the left mouse button and drag to the desired size.

-If you hold down the Alt key while dragging the chart will snap to the gridlines of the worksheet.
+Holding down the Alt key while dragging snaps the chart to the worksheet’s gridlines.

 Select the chart.

-Choose Format > Height / Width (group Size).
+Choose Format > Height / Width (Size group).

-Click outside the chart in the worksheet to deselect.
+Click outside the chart in the worksheet to deselect it.

 9.7 Chart Title

-When you create a chart, the title appears by default above the chart.
-You can simply select the text and type the title you want.
-You can also hide the title or change its location.
+When you create a chart, the title appears above it by default.
+You can select the title text and type your desired title, hide the title, or change its location.

 Task 9.5 File: Bakery_Chart.xlsx